msfninja/schedule/README.md

 ### Npm Modules

-Apart from Node.js, this node app requires several modules to operate properly which do not come preinstalled with Node.js by default.
+Apart from Node.js, this node application requires several modules to operate properly which do not come preinstalled with Node.js by default.
 The modules `ip`, `yaml`, `uuid` and `colors` are required for Schedule to work, and other utilities like `nodemon` come in handy, but are optional.
 Further on there is also Sass and CoffeeScript, but you would only need those if you are planning on modifying any of the `.sass` or `.coffee` files (presuming you are going to compile the code as well to reflect the changes).

 #### Nodemon Installation

 This one is optional, but really makes your life easier and frees from a batch of headaches.
-Instead of manually reinitiating your node app upon each a crash of it or modification to its source code, you can automate this process by using [nodemon](https://nodemon.io/).
+Instead of manually reinitiating your node application upon each a crash of it or modification to its source code, you can automate this process by using [nodemon](https://nodemon.io/).
 To install nodemon, issue this command in your shell:

 ```bash
 npm i -g nodemon